citp/privacy-policy-historical/w/wr/wre/wrestlinginc.com.md

 ### Advertising

-We may use third-party Service Providers to show advertisements to you to help support and maintain our Service.
+We use third-party advertising companies to serve ads when you visit our Web site.
+These companies may use aggregated information (not including your name, address, email address or telephone number) about your visits to this and other Web sites in order to provide advertisements about goods and services of interest to you.
+If you would like more information about this practice and to know your choices about not having this information used by these companies, [click here](https://www.networkadvertising.org/managing/opt_out.asp).

   * **Google AdSense & DoubleClick Cookie**

 Google, as a third party vendor, uses cookies to serve ads on our Service.
 Google's use of the DoubleClick cookie enables it and its partners to serve ads to our users based on their visit to our Service or other websites on the Internet.

-You may opt out of the use of the DoubleClick Cookie for interest-based advertising by visiting the Google Ads Settings web page: <http://www.google.com/ads/preferences/>
+You may opt out of the use of the DoubleClick Cookie for interest-based advertising by visiting the Google Ads Settings web page: [http://www.google.com/ads/preferences/](https://www.google.com/ads/preferences/)